lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 Click on the icon with 6 rectangles above the image on the upper left - this will result in a display of eight images corresponding to the first eight entries in the table.

 **3. Manipulate the images.**
-There are a number of useful tools available to monipulate the images - explore those by hovering over the icons above the image on the upper left.
+There are a number of useful tools available to manipulate the images - explore those by hovering over the icons above the image on the upper left.

 **3.1.
 For a single image:**  display a single image clicking on the icon just to the left of the one display containing 6 rectangles.
-Ths will return an image corresponding to the first entry in the table.
+This will return an image corresponding to the first entry in the table.
 Click on the "wrench and hammer" icon, and in the drop-down menu, in the row "Rotate / Flip" line, click on the second icon from the left.
 This will result in the rotation of the image to have "North-up" orientation.